 Ewing was one of the first of his position to crouch behind the plate.
 That cut down the time it would take to throw runners out at second, and catch the ball closer to home.

 In the early part of his career, Ewing didn’t wear a chest protector or a solid mask.
+As baseball evolved as a sport, so did protections for catchers.
+Ewing played the game dangerously, making his career that much more impressive.

 Gibson posted an absurd 1.026 OPS and .624 in the Negro Leagues.
 Playing for the Homestead Grays and Pittsburgh Crawfords, Gibson hit an impressive .350 during his career.
+His next stop should have been the big leagues.

 Unfortunately, he never played in the big leagues, passing away a few months before Jackie Robinson broke the color barrier.
+We imagine it would have truly been something special to see them take the field at the same time.

 Gabby Hartnett Had An Insane Season In 1930